 Reasons Why You May Want to Make a QCD

-One reason to make a qualified charitable distribution is that it lets you donate directly from your IRA without creating taxable income.
-The money goes straight from your account to the charity, which keeps it from being counted as part of your annual income.
-This makes it a clean and efficient way to give, since the transfer is handled by your IRA custodian and requires minimal paperwork.
+One reason to make a qualified charitable distribution is it donates directly from your IRA without creating taxable income.
+The money goes straight to the charity, so the IRS won’t count it as part of your annual income.
+This makes it a clean and efficient way to give since your IRA custodian handles the transfer with minimal paperwork.
 For retirees who already support nonprofits, this approach can simplify annual giving while maintaining a clear tax record.

 Another benefit of QCDs is that they help you meet your required minimum distribution without increasing your tax bill.
 Once you reach the age for your RMDs, you must withdraw a certain amount from your retirement accounts each year.
 If you do not need that money for living expenses, a QCD allows you to direct it to a qualified charity instead.
 This allows you to satisfy your RMD while supporting a cause you care about at the same time.